Community Relations Coordinator

 Duties & Responsibilities

-• Represent the department/agency at meetings, functions, and events.
+• Represent the agency at public meetings, functions, and advisory councils.

 • Perform other related duties as required.